 This smoothie is packed full of goodness!
 It is a powerhouse of nutrition that you can drink any time of day.
 Rather it be a morning pick-me-up or an afternoon energizer, you’ll love the flavor and also knowing you are are the right track with your nutrition.

 Using frozen fruit makes this recipe fast and simple.
-So, grab your frozen organic berries, oats, flaxseed, greens, non-dairy milk, juice and peanut butter.
-Throw all the ingredients into your blender and in a few minutes you have a delightful, balanced beverage!
+So, grab your frozen organic berries, oats, flaxseed, greens, non-dairy milk, and juice.
+Throw all the ingredients into your blender and in a few minutes, you have a delightful, balanced beverage!

 Read below about why this is a Heart Healthy Smoothie.